 Deforestation and the resulting change in land use account for approximately 20% of global greenhouse gas emissions.1

-Instead of focussing on offsetting or damage limitation, we have to act in a nature-positive way in order to sustainably restore the resilience of nature, society and our planet.
+Instead of focusing on offsetting or damage limitation, we must act in a nature-positive way to sustainably restore the resilience of nature, society, and our planet.
 Apart from the consequential reduction of emissions, it is therefore necessary to facilitate the additional absorption of harmful CO₂ without causing ecological damage.

 The solution: Our Generation Forests, which every year absorb 20 tonnes of CO₂ per hectare of trees, plants, and soil and which grow four times as fast as European forests!

-Furthermore, through ecological forestry our forests can absorb almost three times more carbon in their living biomass than in the case of conventional forestry methods.
-Because our forests will, at the same time, become near-natural again, they constitute an important prerequisite for the conservation of the natural diversity of species and the fulfilment of international conventions and treaties.
-Of course, this means we have to exhibit a considerably more responsible handling of timber as a resource and achieve greater productivity of resources – defining features of our Generation Forests.
+Furthermore, through ecological forestry, our forests can absorb almost three times more carbon in their living biomass than in the case of conventional forestry methods.
+Because our forests will, at the same time, become near-natural again, they constitute an important prerequisite for the conservation of the natural diversity of species and the fulfillment of international conventions and treaties.
+Of course, this means we must exhibit considerably more responsible handling of timber as a resource and achieve greater productivity of resources – defining features of our Generation Forests.

 Through the reforestation of tropical rainforests, we can take effective action against climate change.
 For we plant trees in exactly those places where the need is particularly high due to the tremendous destruction that has happened there.

 Compared to conventional forests, the tropical rainforest comes with even more advantages:

 - The leaf canopy of our mixed forests protects the soil from the sun, wind, and heavy rains, and helps to cool it, too.